lorenzo-massa/SmartTourism-Image-Recognition-Android/Python/guides/Florence/Battistero SanGiovanni/English/guide.md

 <!-- Use the following commented lines to include monument coordinates and attributes (leave empty lines if the monument has no additional info)
 43.773231606844895 11.255103666155096
-historical building, religious monument city center, accessibility, guided tours
+Historical Building, Religious Monument city center, accessible, guided tours
 The Florence Baptistery
  -->